Elizabeth Warren to assess path forward after disappointing Super Tuesday

 Warren vows on Super Tuesday: ‘I am in this fight!’March 4, 202002:13

 Warren, 70, did not win any of the Super Tuesday contests, including her own state of Massachusetts, which former Vice President Joe Biden won.
-She received only a small number of delegates, putting her far behind Biden and Vermont Sen. Bernie Sanders.
+She received only a small number of delegates, putting her far behind Biden and Sen. Bernie Sanders, I-Vt.

 This comes as former New York City Mayor Mike Bloomberg announced Wednesday morning that he was dropping out of the race and endorsing Biden for president.

-President Donald Trump tweeted several times Wednesday morning about Warren, claiming that she hurt Sen. Bernie Sanders, I-Vt., on Super Tuesday which ultimately boosted former Vice President Joe Biden.
+President Donald Trump tweeted several times Wednesday morning about Warren, claiming that she hurt Sanders on Super Tuesday which ultimately boosted Biden.

 “So selfish for Elizabeth Warren to stay in the race.
 She has Zero chance of even coming close to winning, but hurts Bernie badly.
 So much for their wonderful liberal friendship.
 Will he ever speak to her again?
 She cost him Massachusetts (and came in third), he shouldn’t!” he said in one tweet.